EtienneIMT/VHDL-Internship-Portfolio/README.md

 # VHDL Code Portfolio - Etienne Bertin

 Welcome to my VHDL portfolio.
-This repository contains a selection of synthesizable VHDL modules from my academic projects at IMT Atlantique, submitted as part of my internship application to Veoware.
+This repository contains a selection of synthesizable VHDL modules from my academic projects at IMT Atlantique, submitted as part of my internship application.

 These three modules demonstrate my hands-on experience in RTL design, covering the fundamental pillars of FPGA development:
 1.  **Architectural Control** (`Ctrl_unit.vhd`)